Mad4Viz/Lara_Winning_Templates/README.md

 ### Problems Encountered and Solved
 - **Tableau Public Limitation**: Users can copy template text directly from Dashboard, which cannot be done with Tableau Worksheet.
 Moreover, I wanted to avoid using export feature, which would make a poor user experience.
-- **Notion URL Issues**: Notion URLs expire after a period, prompting the need to find a new place to store images which could be linked to Tableau
+- **Notion URL Issues**: Notion URLs expire after a period, prompting the need to find a new place to store images which could be linked to Tableau.
+I utilised github pages.
 - **Category Management**: Needed to organise templates into categories for ease of use in Tableau

 ### Category Breakdown